 While it is perfectly acceptable or encouraged for customers to make online payments from their personal devices, merchants must not allow customers to enter their credit card information on any university owned device (computer, tablet, laptop).

 If merchants have the need to manually enter card information into an e-commerce site on behalf of the customer, entries must be made through an approved secure channel.
 This may include a dedicated PCI workstation or at a regular workstation connected with the approved point-to-point-encryption (P2PE), secure reading and exchange of data (SRED) key.
-Contact the Office of the Treasurer - Merchant Services for more information.
+Contact the Merchant Services team for more information.

 In order to comply with Visa and MasterCard regulations, certain terms and conditions must be presented on university websites and/or mobile apps.
 These include: